-Brush fire permits may only be issued to owners of single-family properties.
+Burning permits, for the purpose of having a brush fire, may only be issued to the owners of single-family residential properties.
 Burning on commercial property is not allowed.

 Brush fires are allowed to a maximum of eight feet in diameter and are limited to daylight hours.
 Pieces to be burned shall not exceed four inches in diameter.
 Fireplaces or chipping are good alternatives for larger pieces.

 Only natural wood may be burned.
 Burning of treated or painted wood, plastic, rubber, leaves or grass is not allowed.
 Any time the Minnesota Department of Natural Resources issues a burning ban that includes the Oakdale area, all burning permits are cancelled until the ban is lifted.